fanglingsu/fanglingsu.github.com/projects/vimb.md

   - allow to inspect the current set values of variables `:set varname?`
   - allow to toggle boolean variables with `:set varname!`
 - keybindings for each browser mode assignable
-- the center of `vimp` are the commands that can be called from inputbox or via keybinding
+- the center of `vimb` are the commands that can be called from inputbox or via keybinding
 - history for
   - commands